bitcoin/bips/bip-PC.md

 ## Abstract

-This BIP describes a new tapscript opcode `OP_PAIRCOMMIT` which provides limited vector commitment functionality in tapscript.
+This BIP describes a new tapscript opcode `OP_PAIRCOMMIT`, which provides limited vector commitment functionality in tapscript.

 When evaluated, the `OP_PAIRCOMMIT` instruction: